kubernetes/ingress-nginx/docs/examples/static-ip/README.md

 # Static IPs

-This example demonstrates how to assign a static-ip to an Ingress on through the Nginx controller.
+This example demonstrates how to assign a static-ip to an Ingress on through the Ingress-NGINX controller.

 ## Prerequisites